hanselcarter/form-be/express-lambda/README.md

 This will compile the TypeScript code to JavaScript in the `dist` directory.

+## Connecting with Front-End Applications

+**Important:** When deploying this API to AWS Lambda, you'll receive a unique API Gateway URL.
+Any front-end applications that need to communicate with this API must be updated to use this new URL.

+If you're using a front-end deployed at a domain like `https://dhpbb0hg9mvh1.cloudfront.net`, you'll need to update the API base URL configuration in that application to point to your deployed API Gateway endpoint.

+The CORS configuration in this API allows requests from all origins, so you shouldn't encounter any cross-origin issues when connecting from your front-end application.

 ## Environment Variables

 - `JWT_SECRET` - Secret key for JWT authentication (default: "your-jwt-secret-key")